GiGurra/kcost/README.md

 ### Configuration

-KCOST uses a configuration file named config.yaml.
-This file should be located in the same directory from where you run the KCOST command.
+`kcost` uses a configuration file named config.yaml.
+This file should be located in the same directory from where you run the `kcost` command.
 The configuration file contains the price details for GKE Autopilot and the namespaces to exclude from the cost calculation.

 Here is an example of a config.yaml file: